Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Exotic_Primitives/Exotic_Primitives_slides.md

 ---

-# ZK Proofs
+#

+How do we do private operations on a public network and have everyone know that they were done correctly?

 ---

-## ZK Proofs
+## Zero-Knowledge Proofs

-How do we do private operations on a public blockchain and have everyone know that they were done correctly?

-Notes:

-(we are working on substrate support for these and will use them for protocols)

 ---